Salem Pathways Coming Soon!

-Salem Pathways is an all new, all outdoor, landscape-based immersive experience where, for the first time, visitors will have full control over their tour.
+SALEM PATHWAYS is an all new, all outdoor, landscape-based immersive experience where, for the first time, visitors will have full control over their tour.
 The Salem Pathways experience will let visitors follow the personal lives, achievements, and challenges of real-life individuals who lived in or visited Salem from the 1770s to 1970s.
-These characters will take you on a tour of Salem’s historic district through their eyes.
-It’s up to you to choose what characters you follow and where you decide to go.
-Salem Pathways will be available to visitors 24/7 through their own mobile devices with a suggested donation of $20.
+These historical figures will take you on a tour of Salem’s historic district through their eyes.
+It’s up to you to choose who to follow and where you go.
+Salem Pathways will be available to visitors 24/7 through their own mobile devices.

 This story was researched and written by Cherokee Advisory Committee advisors Watson Harlan (CNO) and Malaciah Taylor (EBCI).

 Cherokee have been in contact with the settlers of Salem and Bethabara about as long as there have been settlers in these regions.
 The first recorded visit of a Cherokee to the Moravians was in 1752.
 Many Cherokee attended church services while in the town as a show of respect to the people there.
 Although they attended the services, the first official conversion of a Cherokee to the Moravian faith wouldn’t occur until 1809, after a mission was constructed in 1805 in the Nation.
 Among the hundreds of Cherokee visitors and friends of the two towns, one particular visitor tells a story that, while not grandiose, exemplifies the complexity of international diplomacy and the importance of personal diplomacy in matters of both community and of state.
 Explore Salem as a “stranger” through the eyes of Young Warrior.

 Headquartered at Salt and Academy Streets